Brief MCP Setup Guide

 AI:

-Records decision to Brief "I've logged that decision to Brief as BRI-89.
+Records decision to Brief "I've logged that decision to Brief as D-89.
 Would you like to add any additional tags or link it to a feature?"

 Example 3: Get User Personas